VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 </script>
 ```

-3. Register a new state in the Angular module by editing *\CustomerReviewsModule.Web\Scripts\module.js*:
+3. Register a new state in the AngularJS module by editing *\CustomerReviewsModule.Web\Scripts\module.js*:

 ```JS
 ~~~